About Pawsitive Match Rescue Foundation

 What We Do

 Pawsitive Match saves dogs facing life-threatening circumstances in Canada, the United States, and Mexico.
 The dogs in our program come from shelters that have no choice but to euthanize due to over-crowding or because they are shutting down.
-We also help save dogs on local reserves and occasional owner surrenders.
+We also help save dogs on local reserves and on a case by case basis, we may assist with owner surrenders.
 In many cases we are the only hope these dogs have, as many shelters come to us when they are out of options.
-We do not discriminate by age, size, breed, location, temperament etc. We are here to help all dogs.
+We do not discriminate by age, size, breed, location etc. We are here to help all dogs.

 The Pawsitive Match team has developed a system for our incoming rescue dogs.
 Depending on the circumstances, we initially place a dog either at our private veterinarian-approved boarding facilities, or directly into a private foster home.